-URB 160 FYLC Topics Course 3 credits Fall The First Year Learning Community (FYLC) topics course explores topics relevant to Portland, immersing students in interdisciplinary, collaborative, hands-on learning.
-The specific FYLC course subjects vary from year to year, based on student and faculty interest.
-Regardless of the subject area, the course will focus on: 1) cultivating curiosity by approaching relevant real-world issues as co-learners and problem-solvers; 2) using the city as classroom and teacher; 3) building community that encourages mutual academic, social, emotional, and spiritual support; and 4) connecting otherwise separated aspects of university life.
-Each FYLC topics course intentionally brings social, spiritual, and personal growth into the curricular learning context within the framework of the university's mission and values of being Christ-centered, urban, liberals arts, and diverse.
+URB 160 FYLC Topics Course

+The First Year Learning Community (FYLC) topics course explores topics relevant to Portland, immersing students in interdisciplinary, collaborative, hands-on learning as they explore WPU's urban community.
+The specific FYLC course topics vary from year to year.
+Regardless of the subject area, the courses will focus on 1) cultivating curiosity by approaching relevant real-world issues as co-learners and problem-solvers; 2) using the city as classroom and teacher; 3) building community that encourages mutual academic, social, emotional, and spiritual support; and 4) connecting otherwise separate aspects of university life.
+Each FYLC topics course intentionally brings social, spiritual, and personal growth into the academic context.
+Each FYLC student will meet with a peer mentor throughout the semester and beyond.